-The 54 mile stretch of highway that runs through the beautiful Zion National Park offers an unparalleled scenic view of some of the most sublime landscapes in the world.
-The intersection of Highway 9 and Interstate 15 is the beginning of the route if you’re entering from the west, and it ends at the intersection of Highway 89 and Mount Carmel Junction, lasting a total time of 1.5 hours.
+The 54-mile stretch of highway that runs through the beautiful Zion National Park offers an unparalleled scenic view of some of the most sublime landscapes in the world.
+The intersection of Highway 9 and Interstate 15 is the beginning of the route if you’re entering from the west.
+It ends at the intersection of Highway 89 and Mount Carmel Junction, lasting a total time of 1.5 hours.

-One of the major landscapes within the park is the Zion Canyon, a deep and narrow gorge formed by the Virgin River, which still runs through the canyon to this day.
+One of the major landscapes within the park is the Zion Canyon.
+It is a deep and narrow gorge formed by the Virgin River, which still runs through the canyon to this day.
 Zion Canyon is a living and dynamic landscape as the Virgin River continues to displace 1 million tons of sediment annually.
-At the beginning of the canyon is an area designated as the Temple of Sinawava, a naturally formed amphitheater that runs 3,000 feet deep.
+The Temple of Sinawava, located at the beginning of the canyon, forms a naturally shaped amphitheater that extends 3,000 feet deep.

-Much of the drive runs alongside the Virgin River, which is 162 miles long and was named Utah’s first wild and scenic river in 2009.
-The river was named in honor of Thomas Virgin, the first American settler to lay eyes on the river and who was later killed in an attack by the native Umpqua people.
+Much of the drive runs alongside the Virgin River.
+Utah designated this 162-mile-long river as its first wild and scenic river in 2009.
+They named it in honor of Thomas Virgin, the first American settler to lay eyes on the river, who later met his demise in an attack by the native Umpqua people.

-In the lower portion of Zion Canyon, you’ll drive through one of the most ambitious civil engineering projects in the early 20th century.
-A 1.1-mile-long tunnel that cuts directly through the Grand Arch started construction in 1927 and was completed in 1930, and it is still in use today.
-At the time that it was built, the tunnel was the longest non-urban tunnel in the United States, and it was finally added to the National Register of Historic Places in 1987.
+In the lower portion of Zion Canyon, you’ll drive through one of the most ambitious civil engineering projects of the early 20th century.
+A 1.1-mile-long tunnel that cuts directly through the Grand Arch.
+The tunnel construction started in 1927 and was completed in 1930, and it is still in use today.
+At the time that it was built, the tunnel was the longest non-urban tunnel in the United States.
+It was finally added to the National Register of Historic Places in 1987.

-Zion National Park also houses many archaeological sites, as human habitation began there over 10,000 years ago when the first Native Americans settled in the area.
+Zion National Park also houses many archaeological sites.
+Human habitation began there over 10,000 years ago when the first Native Americans settled in the area.
 Remnants of settlements and granaries stand as a testament to the people of the area who first conquered these stunning landscapes.

-The Canyon is home to the Checkerboard Mesa, a unique geological feature covered in cross-hatched lines that give the 900-foot hill a distinct checkerboard appearance.
+The Canyon is home to the Checkerboard Mesa.
+This unique geological feature is covered in cross-hatched lines that give the 900-foot hill a distinct checkerboard appearance.
 The sandstone in the hill has vertical line formations caused by continuously contracting and expanding action due to temperature changes.
 The horizontal lines are caused by erosion from the wind and combined they create an unforgettable display.

 This drive also allows you to drive by the Grafton ghost town.
-Originally founded in 1859 through an expansion project initiated by Brigham Young, the town was abandoned due to frequent flooding, and the last residents left in 1944.
-Since then, the town has been used as a filming location and is featured in the famous Butch Cassidy and the Sundance Kid.
+Originally founded in 1859 through an expansion project initiated by Brigham Young, the town was abandoned due to frequent flooding.
+The last residents left in 1944.
+Since then, the town has been used as a filming location.
+It is even featured in the famous Butch Cassidy and the Sundance Kid!

 With its rich history and one-of-a-kind geological features, Zion National Park remains one of the most alluring tourist destinations in the United States.
 Book your trip now and stay at one of the immaculate retreats provided by Ferber Resorts.
 Take a few extra days off work, because there’s so much to see that you won’t want to go home.